enjoystar/onlineretailstore/README.md

 Application can be tested in two ways:

-1) Stanalone Application: As an standalone application where user needs to enter inputs after starting the starting the application.
+1) Standalone Application: As an standalone application where user needs to enter inputs after starting the starting the application.
 Sample input Output